 Niagara Falls (Greater Niagara)

 Vacations don’t come around every day, so make this one super special with a trip to Niagara Falls!
 It won’t be too cold, nor as crowded as during the summer—the timing is perfect.
-Stay at the nearby Quality Hotel & Suites at the Falls (it’s actually walking distance from the Falls).
+Stay at the nearby Quality Hotel & Suites at The Falls (it’s actually walking distance from the Falls).
 Good news for big families: they have suites for up to six people, as well as an indoor pool and an onsite restaurant.
-Instead of just looking at the Falls, get up close and personal—and sprayed!—on a Maid of the Mist Boat Tour, which opens up for the season in May.
+Get up close and personal to the Falls and feel the spray on the Hurricane Deck on a Cave of the Winds walking tour.
 And don’t let any April Showers spoil your vacay, just head to the fantastic Aquarium of Niagara, where you can watch penguin feedings, harbor seal presentations, and sea lion shows.
 You can also explore the well-groomed gardens of the Buffalo and Erie County Botanical Gardens both indoors and out.
-You’ll be just in time for the special Spring Exhibit with more than 22,000 bulbs of spring flowers and a mini-farm with chicks, ducklings, and the Easter Bunny!
+You’ll be just in time for the special Spring Flower Exhibit, where you can wind your way through the “River of Tulips” and more!

 Huntington (Long Island)